 The Association has the resources, knowledge, and contacts to help introduce, modify, or eliminate legislation beyond the abilities of individual members.
 This is accomplished through the contractual services of registered lobbyists in Washington, Oregon, and Idaho.
-FWAA regularly partners with Agricultural Coalitions to support or defeat proposed legislation which would help or adversely affect a favorable business environment.
-For example, during the 2009 legislative session, FWAA was able to get a law passed which exempts all Agribusiness from the commercial drivers license classroom course work (160 hrs) and employer certification requirements.
-In 2010, FWAA provided live testimony to oppose the elimination of the sales tax exemption on agricultural products and a tax increase on products listed as hazardous.
-Finally, the Association has an Executive Director that previously worked for the Executive Branch of an Administration at the Federal level.
+FWAA regularly partners with Agricultural Coalitions to support or defeat favorable or unfavorable legislation which would help or adversely affect a favorable business environment.
+A few examples are: During the 2009 legislative session, FWAA was able to get a law passed in Washington State which exempts all Agribusiness from the commercial driver’s license classroom course work (160 hrs) and employer certification requirements.
+In 2010, FWAA provided testimony to oppose the elimination of the sales tax exemption on agricultural products and a tax increase on products listed as hazardous.
+In 2013, FWAA was actively engaged with the campaign to defeat the I-522 Washington State Initiative, which would have required the disclosure of food produced through genetic engineering in the form of food labeling.
+This initiative was defeated.
+In 2014, FWAA actively supported WA SB 6157 to exempt the Hazardous Substance Tax on ag products warehoused but not used in WA State.
+In both 2012 & 2014, FWAA worked with the Oregon Department of Agriculture to craft the best possible fee alternatives for continued funding of the fertilizer division while providing continued ground water research by third parties and not increasing tonnage tax beyond the statutory limits.
+FWAA also worked with the Oregon DOT to craft an oversize vehicle permit for tender trucks.
+In 2016, FWAA worked with WSDA to obtain reciprocity for pesticide CEU’s between WSDA and the Certified Crop Adviser Program.
+In 2017, FWAA was able to get a bill passed to extend the Agricultural Hours-of-Service exemption passed for 12 months/year.
+The Association has an Executive Director that previously worked for the Executive Branch at the Federal level in Washington D.C., which gives the Association the knowledge, experience and strategy to be effective at both the State and Federal levels.

-The Association has the resources, knowledge, and contacts to work with regulators in order to make compliance less of a burden on the industry.
-The Association has the ability to obtain accurate information from the proper sources and then educate the members on compliance issues either internally or buy securing experts within the field and then setting up the venue for the transfer of timely information.
+The Association has the resources, knowledge, contacts and ability to work with regulators in order to make compliance less of a burden on the industry.
+The Association is able to obtain accurate information from the proper sources and then educate the members on compliance issues either internally or buy securing experts within the field and then setting up the venue for the transfer of information in a timely manner.
 The Association also develops contacts and professional relationships with State and Federal personnel to enhance a fast, efficient and accurate communication avenue.

 3. Strength (in numbers)

-150 businesses can do what 1 or 2 cannot.
-If an individual company has an issue but wishes to remain anonymous they may have their Association make inquires or pursue resolutions without identifying themselves risking reprisal.
-The Association can also extend greater influence through its use of sheer numbers which in turn influences political decisions.
+130 businesses can do what one or two cannot.
+If an individual company has an issue but wishes to remain anonymous they may have their Association make inquires or pursue resolutions without identifying themselves and thereby minimizing a concern related to reprisal.
+The Association can also extend greater influence through its use of sheer numbers which in turn may affect political considerations.
+FWAA issues “Hot Topics” which is a call to action often requesting members to contact State & Federal legislators or to make comments to the Federal Register.
+FWAA gives examples and instructions on how to make the contact.

-Specialized training is often mandatory and hard to come by, and is always expensive.
+Specialized training is often mandatory and since it is specialized, it is hard to come by, and is always expensive.
 FWAA organizes and hires vendors to provide training at convenient locations during appropriate times of the year and at an affordable price.
 Through the use of a volunteer Safety and Regulatory Committee, the right training for the industry is targeted so our members are safe, well educated, and in compliance to avoid accidents and costly regulatory fees or fines.
+FWAA provides ammonia training at two locations each year by contracting with a professional trainer who provides the necessary certification for the handling of anhydrous and aqua ammonia.
+In addition, FWAA provides Ag Chem Spill Response training which meets the Commercial Driver’s Licensing endorsement requirements.

-FWAA provides many educational opportunities through its conferences and meetings where top-level industry experts share policy, industry, and economic issues as they develop.
+FWAA provides many educational opportunities through its conferences and meetings where top-level industry experts share policy, industry, and economic information which is both timely and relevant.
 Your Association keeps you informed so that your decisions are based upon the latest and best information available.
-In addition, FWAA administers the Certified Crop Adviser (CCA) program organizing and inviting educators who provide the continuing education credits to over 500 CCA fieldmen in six states and one Canadian providence.
+FWAA also administers the Northwest Region’s Certified Crop Adviser (NWCCA) program organizing and inviting educators who provide the continuing education credits (CEUs) to over 500 NWCCAs in six states, and one Canadian providence.
+State Pesticide CEUs along with Certified Crop Adviser CEUs are provided at all conferences and most meetings.

-Although many of the FWAA members are competitors, many of them buy and sell amongst themselves.
-They all work within the same agricultural industry either providing services or products.
-The FWAA conferences and educational events provide networking opportunities where information can be shared and challenges addressed.
-Common links between different types of retailers and suppliers are acquired.
+Although some of the FWAA members are competitors, many of them buy and sell amongst themselves.
+They work within the same agricultural industry either providing services or products.
+The FWAA conferences and educational events provide informal networking opportunities where information can be shared and challenges addressed.
+New and established links between different types of retailers and suppliers are acquired.

 7. Exclusive Member Services

-By being a member of FWAA, you are able to take advantage of specific “member only” services such as securing the services of the ASMARK Institute who assist in Federal compliance issues.
-In addition, as a member of FWAA and as an employer in Washington State you are eligible for the FWAA Retrospective Rating Program (RETRO) where your business may enter into a pool which will take out the spikes in your premiums and better manage accident-related incidents.
+By being a member of FWAA, you are able to take advantage of a growing number of specific “member only” services such as securing the services of the ASMARK Institute who assist in Federal compliance issues.
+Far West also provides a “career” tab on its website where members may provide links to their job listings.

 8. Linkage with National Industry Organizations